Rajadhani (2011 film)

 Rajadhani is a 2011 Indian Kannada action crime film directed by debutante Sowmya Sathyan N. R., starring Yash, Prakash Raj, Chetan Chandra, Sathya It also stars Umashree and Sheena Shahabadi, a Mumbai-based model-turned-actress.

-This movie is one of the underrated movies of Yash's career.
 The movie highlights how youths tend to lose their way in society due to wrong parenting and support of corrupt government officials.
 As a consequence, their contribution to society becomes negative.

 Plot

-Raja, Jaggi, Dhamu, Nithya and Vinay are unemployed and good for nothing.
-All of them belong to a middle and lower middle class family.
-Yet nobody seems to take up their family's responsibility.
-One day, all of them get into a petty fight and Inspector Ajay takes them to his custody.
-This is seen by Soumya, Raja's lover who was coming to his house with her father to discuss their marriage.
+Raja, Jaggu, Dhamu, Nithya, and Vinay are unemployed and good-for-nothings.
+All of them belong to middle and lower-middle-class families, yet nobody seems to take up their families' responsibilities.
+One day, all of them get into a petty fight, and Inspector Ajay takes them into custody.
+This is seen by Soumya, Raja's lover, who was coming to his house with her father to discuss their marriage.
 She immediately tells her father to return home.

-One day, contractor Manohar meets them in a bar and offers them a contract of Rupees 50,00,000 to kill Benki Mahadeva.
-Except Vinay, the rest kill Benki Mahadeva.
-Upon knowing that Mahadeva is a big rowdy of Bangalore, with the help of Bhatta, all of them apply for a bail.
-Being money driven and gaining some political support, slowly they commit more and more crimes.
+One day, contractor Manohar meets them in a bar and offers them a contract of Rs.
+50,00,000 to kill Benki Mahadeva.
+Except Vinay, the rest kill Mahadeva.
+Upon knowing that Mahadeva is a big rowdy of Bangalore, with the help of Bhatta, all of them apply for bail.
+Being money-driven and gaining some political support, they slowly commit more and more crimes.
+Meanwhile, Soumya happily marries someone else.

-Later we find Soumya being happily married to someone.
-In due course Jaggi and Nithya die when being attacked by their opposite gang.
-In the end it is revealed that Vinay joined Raja's gang as a secret informant of Ajay.
+In due course, Jaggu and Nithya die when being attacked by their opposite gang.
+In the end, it is revealed that Vinay joined Raja's gang as Ajay's secret informant.
 Ajay shoots both Raja and Dhamu.
-Their families refuse to identify them as their sons owing to the humiliation and problem they have caused to them.
+Their families refuse to identify them as their sons, owing to the humiliation and problems they have caused them.

 Music

 Arjun Janya composed the soundtrack album and background score for the film.
 The full album was released on 8 March 2011.

-The Hindi Version released in 2012.
-Produced by Raju Bahruz and all lyrics are written by Kishan Paliwal.

-Telugu Version Soundtrack released by Aditya Music in 2012.